gloparco/Master-List-of-HTML5-JS-CSS-Resources/README.md

+# Master List of HTML5, JavaScript, and CSS Resources

 This list started out as a [blog post](http://blog.elemdage.com/technology/master-list-of-html5jsscss-resources), with the intent of sharing a list of HTML5, JavaScript, and CSS3 resources that I found very useful.
 Feel free to read the [original article](http://blog.elemdage.com/technology/master-list-of-html5jsscss-resources) to see what links I deemed relevent in January of 2011.

 The following is a revised, hopefully continually updated, list of technologies, techniques, and tools that have been cultivated with experienced and aspiring front end developers and designers in mind.